 In fact, grilled sardines are a common menu item at many a Spanish tapas joint, where the small fish are enjoyed like corn-on-the-cob, eaten with the hands right off the bone (and yes, cutlery can be used as well).

 When grilled, sardines usually need nothing more than a spritz of lemon juice and a sprinkling of sea salt.
 But I do like to marinate the strongly flavored fish in olive oil, lemon juice, and garlic before they hit the flames.
 A bit of smoked Spanish paprika in the marinade also helps to echo and extend the smoke and char from the hot grill.

-Because of their small size, sardines make for a quick and easy to prepare finger food option.
-When quickly crisped over an open flame, they are great when paired with a glass of Rioja or a cold beer.
+Because of their small size, sardines make for a quick and easy to prepare finger food option, and when quickly crisped over an open flame, they are also great when paired with a glass of Rioja or a cold beer.

 - Yield:Serves 2 to 4 as an appetizer

 - Active time: 40 minutes

 - 3 medium garlic cloves, finely minced (about 1 tablespoon)

 - 1/4 cup fresh juice from about 2 lemons

 - 1/2 teaspoon freshly ground black pepper

 - 1 pound fresh sardines, cleaned, scaled, and gutted